Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

-Panerai manufactures what I consider to be the ultimate watch but, unfortunately, these timepieces are well beyond my budget.
+Panerai manufactures what I consider to be the ultimate watch, but, unfortunately, these timepieces are well beyond my budget.
 I’ve tried replicas.
-My first cost only fifteen dollars and was absolutely beautiful.
+My first cost only 15 dollars and was absolutely beautiful.
 Over a one-month period, it literally fell apart.

 My second replica, although far more expensive, began to fail within two weeks.

 I’d all but given up when I received an unsolicited email from mywatchcode.
-They were offering the Parnis Marina Militare for fifty dollars plus another six to cover shipping.
+They were offering the Parnis Marina Militare for 50 dollars plus another six to cover shipping.

 While Parnis’s Marina Militare models are not branded Panerai, they are very close copies.
 After eight years of work accumulating evidence, Panerai’s parent company, Compagnie Financière Richemont SA, compelled the major eCommerce companies to cease sales of this watch.

 My understanding is that Parnis Marina Militare models are no longer in production and that all remaining stock is being sold off at discount prices.

 Since I consider Parnis to be one of the premier Chinese brands, I decided to take mywatchcode up on its offer.

 The Marina Militare is a hefty mechanical watch, weighing in at 112 grams (4 ounces).
 With the crown protector included, the timepiece’s diameter reaches 50 millimetres.
 It is 14 millimetres thick.

 Like every Parnis I have tested, this watch’s case is composed of 316L grade stainless steel.
 The crown, which juts from the timepiece’s right edge, is protected by a device very similar to what is fitted onto a genuine Panerai.